 Examining Cities with 3D Globes.
-In this activity, examine four 3D globes to examine population past, present, and future, considering population distribution and pressures in different regions of the world.
+In this activity, let's examine four 3D globes to examine population past, present, and future, considering population distribution and pressures in different regions of the world.

 Investigating the world’s 27 largest cities using a 3D globe.
-Examine the following 3D globe of the World’s biggest cities: https://ralucanicola.github.io/JSAPI_demos/cities-globe/
+Examine the following 3D globe of the World’s biggest cities: https://ralucanicola.github.io/JSAPI_demos/cities-globe/ This was created by my amazing colleague, Raluca Nicola.

 Investigating the 600 largest cities of the world.
 Examine the following 3D globe that contains the 600 largest world cities from 2015, from United Nations data: